 Stop the running instance of docker-compose with

-Restart docker-compose, but this time in deamon mode to simplify these steps moving forward.
+Restart docker-compose, but this time in detached mode to simplify these steps moving forward.

-> docker-compose down > docker-compose up -d # this will run docker-compose as a deamon
+> docker-compose down > docker-compose up -d # this will run docker-compose in detached mode

 Let's Proxy Our Traffic Through Traefik